sholtomaud/phd/Literature Review/litrev.md

 In PRA, the selection of the likelihood function may be done by different methods such as Poisson (counts of failures during operation), Bernoulli (counts of failures on system demands), or expert estimate - a best estimate (based on MIL-STD-217) where the lognormal distribution is a common likelihood function [@stamatelatosmichael_probabilistic_2011, p.5-11].

-### FMEA
+### Failure Modes and Effects Analysis - FMEA

 FMEA includes variants known as as Failure Modes Effects and Criticality Analysis (FMECA) and Hazard and Operability (HAZOP).
 These approaches de-aggregate fundamental elements of a system to identify failure modes, and then study the effects of the failure mode on other components and the system as a whole [@gregory_b_baecher_risk_2004, p.12].

-### ETA
+### Event Tree Analysis - ETA

-ETA can in fact be either quantitative or qualitative.
+ETA can be either quantitative or qualitative.
 It is used to identify  possible outcomes of an event and their probabilities aiming to reveal the relationships between mitigating systems [@gregory_b_baecher_risk_2004].

-### FTA
+### Fault Tree Analysis - FTA

+In Fault Tree Analysis boolean AND/OR logic is used to map out a fault tree and the interrelation of faults throughout the system [@stamatelatos_fault_2002].
+This involves a large scale effort for analysing all faults, and potential faults throughout the different elements of the system as a whole.

 Tartakovsky suggested that FTA could be applied to groundwater by relating the occurrence of the system failure to the failures of its constitutive parts (see figure below).
 Examples being, aquifer contamination, the occurrence of a spill, or the failure of a remediation effort [@tartakovsky_probabilistic_2007].

 ![Fault tree for a possible aquifer contamination. @tartakovsky_probabilistic_2007, Fig.1](tartakovsky_FTA_2007.jpg)

-A Boolean AND/OR logic is used within the FTA to map out a fault tree and the interrelation of faults [@stamatelatos_fault_2002].

 ### Requirements - PRA